Mark Kostabi: Media/cable/TV/film

 Kostabi has been profiled on 60 Minutes, Eye to Eye with Connie Chung, A Current Affair, Nightwatch (with Charlie Rose), The Oprah Winfrey Show, Lifestyles of the Rich and Famous, Nonsolomoda, West 57th, CNN, MTV and numerous television programs throughout Europe and Japan.
 In print he has been featured in various publications such as The New York Times, People, Vogue, Architectural Digest, The Face, The Sunday Telegraph and Tema Celeste.

 In 1989, Kostabi was mentioned in the TV series Miami Vice, in Season 5, episode 14: "The Lost Madonna".

 In 1991, Kostabi was also mentioned in the controversial novel American Psycho, by Bret Easton Ellis.

 From the year 2000 to 2010 Kostabi wrote an advice column for artists, "Ask Mark Kostabi", for Artnet Magazine.

 Kostabi is the subject of numerous documentary films, most notably Bottom Line: The Kostabi Phenomenon directed by Peter Bach, Con Artist directed by Michael Sladek, and Jedermann directed by Paul Tschinkel.
 Kostabi has a prominent role in the Emmy award-winning documentary The Art of Failure: Chuck Connelly Not for Sale directed by Jeff Stimmel.
 "Full Circle: The Kostabi Story", directed by Sabrina Digregorio.

 Kostabi produces a cable TV show, The Kostabi Show, where noted art critics and celebrities compete to title his paintings for cash awards.
 The Kostabi Show was previously known as both Name That Painting and Title This.
 Kostabi received significant backlash for his remarks about gay men during the AIDS crisis.
 In a 1989 issue of Vanity Fair, Kostabi said, "These museum curators, that are for the most part homosexual, have controlled the art world in the '80s.
 Now they're all dying of AIDS, and although I think it's sad, I know it's for the better.
 Because homosexual men are not actively participating in the perpetuation of human life."
 While Kostabi apologized in Newsday, saying, "I feel terrible for saying something that was an unfair generalization based on a few specific experiences with gay curators and critics that left me very angry," he retracted the apology ten days later, stating that he was pressured to apologize by Abbeville Press, the publisher of the then upcoming Kostabi: The Early Years.
 Kostabi told the Posts Page Six, "They made me write all these phony apologies."
-He reaffirmed his previously stated opinions on gay men, arguing again that gay men dominate the art world and "that's why there's so much bad art in the world."
+He reaffirmed his previously stated opinions on gay men, arguing again that gay men dominate the art world and "that's why there's so much bad art in the world."The author, Anthony Haden-Guest, of the original Vanity Fair article, which included the controversial quote, later wrote in Whitehot Magazine: "Another such jaunty provocation got Kostabi accused of being anti-gay.
+This though was untrue...
+I know Kostabi and he ain’t no homophobe, indeed believes, like most reasonable folk, that what consenting adults do with their bodies is their own business."